NetBadge at UVA

 General Information about the NetBadge Service

 The NetBadge Web single-signon (SSO) service uses Shibboleth as its underlying implementation technology.
 A NetBadge is a collection of HTTP cookies issued to your browser, which your browser saves in memory and automatically presents to UVA websites when necessary.

 The Login Process

 Each website that requires a NetBadge first sends you to the NetBadge login page to get proof of your identity.
-The first time this happens in a browser session, you must log in using your personal digital certificate or your UVA computing ID and password on one of the compatible systems.
+The first time this happens in a browser session, you must log in using your personal digital certificate or your UVA computing ID and password (or HSCS password).

 When you log in successfully, the NetBadge service issues your browser a login cookie.
 The login cookie is valid for:

 - 9 hours, if you log in from anywhere on the UVA network (on Grounds or via UVaAnywhere), or